sushmaakoju/research-experience/university-of-arizona/README.md

 ## Spring 2024 completed courses & course Projects

+**The following work was done as a volunteer and does not belong to any specific funded research project.**

 <a href="https://github.com/sushmaakoju/research-experience/blob/main/university-of-arizona/csc-588-project-report-sushma-akoju.pdf">I worked on short literature review on Adaptive Machine Unlearning. </a>
 This is mainly to set the foundations for unlearning methods in Large Language Models.